jungsoh/transformers-named-entity-recognition/README.md

 * We find and classify relevant information such as the companies the applicant worked at, skills, type of degree, etc.

 ## Dataset
-Our dataset consists of resume text in JSON format.
+Our dataset consists of a set of resumes represented in JSON format.
 ```
 	content	                                                annotation
 0	Abhishek Jha Application Development Associate...	[{'label': ['Skills'], 'points': [{'start': 12...
 1	Afreen Jamadar Active member of IIIT Committee...	[{'label': ['Email Address'], 'points': [{'sta...
 2	Akhil Yadav Polemaina Hyderabad, Telangana - E...	[{'label': ['Skills'], 'points': [{'start': 37...
 3	Alok Khandai Operational Analyst (SQL DBA) Eng...	[{'label': ['Skills'], 'points': [{'start': 80...
 4	Ananya Chavan lecturer - oracle tutorials Mum...	[{'label': ['Degree'], 'points': [{'start': 20...
 ```
-An annotation column is essentially a list of pairs of key and value representing the resume content
+An annotation column is essentially a list of pairs of key and value representing the resume content, which may look like:
 ```
 [{'label': ['Skills'],
   'points': [{'start': 1295,